signalfx/splunk-otel-java/docs/supported-libraries.md

 * We instrument [several HTTP server frameworks](server-timing.md#supported-frameworks-and-libraries) and return server trace information in the HTTP response;
-* We collect information about [application servers](middleware-attributes.md) that are being used and store it in server span attributes.
+* We collect information about [application servers](middleware-attributes.md) that are being used and store it in server span attributes;
+* We gather [basic application and JVM metrics](metrics.md) and export it to the Smart Agent, the OpenTelemetry Collector or Splunk ingest.